 a Little about us...

 Throughout the year we grow a variety of fruits, vegetables, and ornamentals.
-We sell these products in a number of different ways; at Farmers Markets, restaurants, direct to independent grocery stores, on the wholesale market, and from produce stand and country market.
+We sell these products in a number of different ways; at Farmers Markets, restaurants, direct to independent grocery stores, on the wholesale market, and from produces.

-We sell most of our produce at local Farmers Markets.
+Today we sell most of our produce at farmers markets and directly to restaurants.
 This gives us the opportunity to provide some of the nearby communities with our delicious fresh produce and to communicate with our customers.
 If you would like to visit us at one of the many markets we attend click here for a schedule.

 In the past we have had several fruit stands where we sold our produce.
 We know people miss it, so in 2008 we built a farm stand and country market at 2600 San Felipe Road next to the airport in Hollister.
-There we sell fresh local produce along with our fresh homemade fudge and other goodies.
-For more info click here
+There we sold fresh local produce along with our fresh homemade fudge and other goodies.
+Unfortunately we didn't have enough business to stay open so a few years ago we closed our produce stand and are only open during our October corn maze.

 For many years Swank Farms has grown and sold beautiful pumpkins, gourds and ornamental corn.
 The "Maze" has become a perfect place to sell these beauties locally.
 Since the year 2000 we have had a pumpkin patch along with our corn maze.
 Growing 21 varieties of pumpkins, our patches have been a great place to display our "Cinderella's", "Baby Boo's", "Sugar Pies" and "Jardales", just to name a few.
 Offering several varieties of gourds and Indian corn, we were able to provide our community with a choice of ornamentals that are not readily available.
 Make us your destination this fall season.
 Remember Swank Farms when shopping for produce, ornamentals and fun!